unfoldingWord-dev/electron/docs/development/Electronite/WindowsBuildNotes.md

   - https://chromium.googlesource.com/chromium/src/+/main/docs/windows_build_instructions.md#visual-studio
   - https://github.com/unfoldingWord/electronite/blob/v18.1.0-graphite/docs/development/build-instructions-windows.md
 - Make sure the VM has a lot of disk space - I configured with 220GB of storage.
+- if you have trouble building with these notes, you could try the older Chromium Build tools: https://github.com/unfoldingWord/electronite/blob/v18.1.0-graphite/docs/development/Electronite/WindowsBuildNotesChromeTools.md
 - Make sure to add exception to the build folder for Windows defender, or it will delete a couple of the build files.
 - Add to git support for long file names: `git config --system core.longpaths true`
 - Installed VS 2019 Community edition and Windows SDK 10.0.19041.0.